 You can also choose to expire earned loyalty after a specified number of days.
-There are pro's and con's to expiring loyalty points:
+There are pro's and con's to expiring loyalty:

-- If you expire loyalty points, the client has no motivation to return to your business for repeat sales.
+- If you expire loyalty, the client has no motivation to return to your business for repeat sales.

-- Some clients will not be happy if their loyalty points are taken away from them, regardless of your expiry policy.
+- Some clients will not be happy if their accumulated loyalty is taken away from them, regardless of your expiry policy.

-- However, expiring points helps motivates clients to come back to your business.
+- However, expiring loyalty helps motivates clients to come back to your business.

 If you have set a Loyalty Expiry Period, then every night the system will check if any loyalty accumulated has expired and generated a Credit Note to deduct the balance from the Client.
 If a client has not earned any loyalty for the duration of your expiry period then they lose all their existing loyalty.